Rose-STL-Lab/HDR-IL/README.md

 This repository is for the NeurIPS 2020 paper "Deep Imitation Learning for Bimanual Robotic Manipulation" (https://arxiv.org/abs/2010.05134).
 We present a deep imitation learning framework for robotic bimanual manipulation in a continuous state-action space.
 Our model learns to imitate table lifting movements in simulation and generalize the learned skills to tables at different locations.

 Our code is implemented with PyTorch.
-The data we used in our experiments can be generated using the "Simulation Code".
+The repository contains the files we used to generate our training data and the models we used to obtain our experiment results.
 More details are found below.

 # Demonstrations